ghastman/ENGL_W234/Project_3_Instructions.md

 Now all the setting are set so click the Finish button which will provision the disk, and start the operating system from the image.

 ## Initial Virtual Machine Boot
 You will be presented with a boot screen after the virtual machine is created.
-Choose all the defaults during install.
-When presented with the choice for machine name this documents chose "DevEnv".
-Set a username and password, when presented with the choice, and remember the choices.
 Choose Machine/ACPI Shutdown to shut the virtual machine down in order to do more virtual machine configuration.
 ![The initial boot screen.](screenshots/05-initial_boot.png)

 ## Configure Video RAM
-From the main VirtualBox screen, make sure the DevEnv is selected and click the orange settings button.
-128 megabytes of video RAM ensures the Linux virtual machine runs smoothly.
+From the main VirtualBox screen, make sure the devenv is selected and click the orange settings button.
+On the Display tab, set 128 megabytes of video RAM to ensure the Linux virtual machine runs smoothly.
+Check the Enable 3D Acceleration checkbox as some later tools can take advantage of the resources provided.
 ![The display settings screen.](screenshots/06-detail_settings.png)

 ## Initial Login